KlonD90/my-vdom/README.md

-# Virtual DOM from crats
+# Virtual DOM from scratch

 It's Virtual DOM for fun.